 (As I’ve said before, when you see the words “anti-vaxxers,” know that the journalist or politician has misspelled “vaccine safety advocates.”)

 Censorship has no place in a free and open society.
 The courts have already ruled that elected officials may not block critics on social media (though they continue to do so anyway, in violation of federal law).

-Free speech is a core value in the United States, which includes allowing people with unpopular views to speak as well.
+Free speech is a core value in the United States.
+This includes allowing people with unpopular views to speak as well.

-Status quo health apologists and politicians pressuring Big Tech to crack down on views they disagree with seem to have forgotten America’s core values.
+Status quo health apologists and politicians are pressuring Big Tech to crack down on views they disagree with.
+They may have forgotten America’s core values.
 That’s why it’s up to us to rise above the monoliths of Google, Facebook, and other censorship-friendly on-line media.

 The good news is that in today’s age we can all buy the “ink” for ourselves.
 Citizen journalism is thriving.
 Websites like mine, as well as this one, this one, and this one, despite the Google search engine downgrades, are thriving too.
 Newsletters allow subscribers direct access to the information.
 I recommend you switch to DuckDuckGo, connect with me on Sphir where your information is protected, join Parler, which is a new social media site that has an anti-censorship slant built into its mission statement, and also sign up for my emails.

-Let’s agree to disagree, do our own research, respect each other’s differences, stay connected, and stay in the conversation.
-It’s why I’m actively encouraging readers from all sides of these issues to subscribe to my newsletter and join the respectful, uncensored, fact-based conversation on many important issues that impact us today.
+Let’s agree to disagree.
+And then let’s do our own research.
+We can respect each other’s differences, stay connected, and stay in the conversation.
+It’s with these goals in mind that I encourage readers from all sides of these issues to subscribe to my newsletter.
+Join the respectful, uncensored, fact-based conversation on many important issues that impact us today.